29 Mar WE AREN’T ALL LEADERS

 Aspiring leaders don’t just have to work hard and deliver on their projects; they have to find out which projects and what kind of success matters to the organization, find ways to be assigned that kind of work and then ensure the right audiences see and appreciate their role in achieving the success.
 And that’s just one small part of the Snakes and Ladders that makes up the leadership track in many organizations and professions.

 Leaders need people to lead.
 Not everyone’s vision can or should be articulated and advocated for.
-Not all salmon make up the stream but they all try.
+Not all salmon make it up the stream but they all try.
 We are not salmon.

 Many years ago, in my work with emergency services, it became apparent that not everyone wanted to become an officer.
 In these para-military organizations it is abundantly obvious that moving into officer ranks comes with a big box of responsibilities and tasks that are anathema to many on the floor and on the front lines.
 This is entirely understandable and ultimately better for the organization.
 Forcing people onto the leadership/officer track when they clearly don’t want it and aren’t cut out for it won’t improve the organization, but weaken it.